Woodville Farm Labor Camp, California

 Woodville Farm Labor Camp is an unincorporated community and census-designated place (CDP) in Tulare County, California, United States.
 It is 8 mi west of Porterville and 18 mi southeast of Tulare.

+As of the 2020 census, Woodville Farm Labor Camp had a population of 729.

+History

+Woodville originated as one of the Migratory Labor Camps that were built in the 1930s by the Farm Security Administration.
+Whilst these camps were intended to improve living conditions, the residents were still housed in rudimentary shacks decades later, and confronted with rising rents, which led to the Tulare labor camps rent strike in 1965.

 Demographics

 Woodville Farm Labor Camp first appeared as a census designated place in the 2020 U.S. census.